Creating an Event

 You can provide a link to the DEC on your website, as long as there is nothing on it which indicates that the DEC endorses your website or anything contained in it.

-Running your Event
+Running and Completing your Event

 Keeping your event safe and legal

 Nearly all events run smoothly, however occasionally things go wrong and it is important to be prepared.
 If something does go wrong there can be serious implications so event organisers need to plan ahead, anticipate risks and take appropriate action where necessary.
 The Government Health and Safety Executive (HSE) recommends carrying out a five step risk assessment (see below) to look at what in your event could potentially cause harm, and whether you have done enough to prevent an accident.
-More information can be found on the HSE website.

 - Identify potential hazards